shawn-lindberg/sandman/README.md

 git clone https://github.com/shawn-lindberg/sandman.git
 ```

+#### Autotools

-Then, it can be built and installed with the following commands:
+Sandman can be built and installed with autotools using the following commands:

 ```bash
 cd sandman/sandman